AdamWu1979/tomato_docs/docs/CalculateMaps.md

 TomatoExe.exe myTomatoConfigFile.yml
 ```

-* The maps have been generated in the output directory specified in `myTomatoConfigFile.yml`
+* The maps have been generated in the output directory specified in `myTomatoConfigFile.yml`.

-* See the maps using your favourite DICOM browser, for example <http://www.microdicom.com/> or <https://horosproject.org/>
+* See the maps using your favourite DICOM browser, for example <http://www.microdicom.com/> for Windows or <https://horosproject.org/> for OSX.

 * Enjoy 🍅🍅🍅